 In this blog post we are going to discuss different ways of finding the area of a triangle.

-We will go over a number of area of triangle formulas, with the intention to demonstrate how you can derive the formula by yourself having some basic skills of algebra and geometry.
+We will go over a number of formulas, with the intention to demonstrate how you can derive the formula by yourself having some basic skills of algebra and geometry.

-In one of our previous blog posts we have already discussed how to derive the most common area of a triangle formula (click on the image to read the blog post)
+In one of our previous blog posts we have already discussed how to derive the most commonly used formula for the area of a triangle.

 Now, let’s look at other formulas and how they are derived.